AGE-Net: Spectral--Spatial Fusion and Anatomical Graph Reasoning with Evidential Ordinal Regression for Knee Osteoarthritis Grading: Introduction

-\textbf{Contributions.} This paper makes the following contributions: \begin{itemize} \item We propose \textbf{AGE-Net}, a unified framework for automated Kellgren--Lawrence (KL) grading that integrates \textbf{Spectral--Spatial Fusion (SSF)}, \textbf{Anatomical Graph Reasoning (AGR)}, and \textbf{Differential Refinement (DFR)} on top of a ConvNeXt backbone~\cite{liu2022convnext} to capture frequency-aware textures, anatomy-aligned non-local dependencies, and boundary-sensitive degenerative cues. \item We introduce an \textbf{evidential ordinal regression} formulation by coupling \textbf{Normal--Inverse-Gamma (NIG)} evidential regression~\cite{amini2020der} with a \textbf{pairwise ordinal ranking constraint}, improving ordinal consistency while enabling uncertainty-aware assessment for ambiguous cases. \item We provide comprehensive empirical validation, including comparisons to strong baselines and \textbf{component-wise ablations} that quantify the contribution of each module under a consistent evaluation protocol. \end{itemize}
+\textbf{Contributions.} The main contributions of this work are summarized as follows: \begin{itemize} \item We present AGE-Net, an anatomy-aware framework for automated KL grading that integrates Spectral--Spatial Fusion (SSF), Anatomical Graph Reasoning (AGR), and Pathology-Aware Differential Refinement (PA-DFR) on top of a ConvNeXt backbone to improve representation learning for subtle and spatially heterogeneous radiographic findings.

+\item We introduce an evidential ordinal prediction design that combines Normal--Inverse-Gamma (NIG) regression with a pairwise ordinal ranking constraint, enabling continuous severity estimation together with an uncertainty surrogate for ambiguity-aware analysis.

+\item We provide empirical evaluation on both internal and external datasets, including comparisons with representative baselines, component-wise ablations, and qualitative analyses, to characterize the contribution of the proposed modules under the reported experimental protocol. \end{itemize}